 uBlock and Adblock are both ad blocking tools that rely on a list of ad-injecting domains to function.
 The uBlock tool relies on Adblock’s lists in order to function.

-Both of the tools are supposed to serve the same purpose- blocking ads.
+Both of the tools are suppose to serve the same purpose- blocking ads.
 So what is the need to consider the uBlock Origin vs Adblock Plus competition you might ask?
 Well, the difference lies in memory usage and the algorithms used for blocking ads.

 While uBlock has better memory management, Adblock has the Acceptable ads feature.
 Adblock remains the most popular tool right now but uBlock also has some tricks up its sleeve that make it a worthy competitor in the uBlock Origin vs Adblock Plus competition.

 uBlock offers the user with a more straightforward and more minimalist panel while Adblock allows users to fine tune almost every setting there is. uBlock does provide with some settings.

 However, there are not many available.
 Thus, the uBlock aims at an average audience while Adblock points at the more advanced user.
 This, however, does not mean that the average user can’t use Adblock.
 Both the programs allow users to disable the plugins on specific domains added by the user.

 Continuing with the uBlock Origin vs Adblock Plus debate, the Acceptable ads feature on Adblock allows some ads to display that verify by the Adblock team.

 These ads help content creators and other such people by letting their ads display.
 These ads are either non-invasive, or the advertisers have an agreement with the program. uBlock doesn’t have any such feature and blocks all the ads.